France's carbon footprint: current situation, challenges and solutions for a low-carbon future

 How does France intend to reduce its carbon footprint?

-The government has put in place several strategies to reduce emissions and achieve the objectives of the National Carbon Strategy:
+The government has put in place several strategies to reduce emissions and meet the objectives of the Stratégie Nationale Carbone:

-Renewable energies and green hydrogen: development of low-carbon solar, wind and nuclear energy
+Renewable energies and green hydrogen: Development of low-carbon solar, wind and nuclear power

-Electrification of transport and energy renovation: Reducing direct household emissions
+Electrification of transport and energy renovation: Reduction of direct household emissions

 Low-carbon agriculture: Reduction of nitrogen fertilizers and support for agroecology

-Controlling imported emissions: Theimported carbon footprint accounts for almost 50% of emissions associated with French consumption.
+Curbing imported emissions: Theimported carbon footprint represents almost 50% of emissions associated with French consumption

 Article empreinte carbone france (12).png